nhsx/txt-ray-align/chexpert/README.md

 | s12345680 | report_cont | Edema | 0     | corresp_sent     |
 | ... | ... | ... | ... | ... |

 where the `vals` are defined as in the original labeller.
+Note that each report can have multiple rows for the different `cat` lables, and in some cases the same label may appear across multiple sentences within the same report.
+Resolving these things is not done as part of the pipeline and is left as a choice for the specific downstream task.

 **Warning:**  Applying this pipeline across the whole of MIMIC-CXR takes a significant amount of time to complete.